DevExpress/testcafe-examples/examples/select-table-row-by-cell-content/README.md

-# Select a Table Row by Cell Contents
+# Select a Table Row by Cell Content

 **Test Code**: [index.js](index.js)

 **Tested Page**: [index.html](index.html)

-This example shows how to select a table row based on the contents of a cell inside that row.
+This example shows how to select a table row based on the cell content.

-The tested page includes a table with `Id`, `First name` and `Last name` fields.
-The table has three rows of data.
+The tested page includes a table with `Id`, `First name` and `Last name` columns and three rows of data.

-A click on the row highlights it with a custom `highlighted` CSS class.
+A click on the row highlights it with a `highlighted` CSS class.

+The test searches the table by the value of its `Id` column to find the desired row and click it.
+Then it asserts that the row is highlighted, and has expected cell values.

 During the test the expected row data is declared as a JavaScript object.
 The `t.eql` method compares the object values with actual values found in each of the cells and check that the row has a `highlighted` class.